Clastify logo

 Why alkenes react readily

 An alkene is an unsaturated hydrocarbon with at least one carbon–carbon double bond.
-Because the C=C double bond has high electron density, it attracts electrophiles.
-The reaction type is electrophilic addition, a reaction in which an electrophile starts the reaction and atoms are added across a multiple bond to give a more saturated product.
+The C=CC=C double bond has high electron density, so it attracts electrophiles.
+Alkenes therefore react by electrophilic addition, a reaction in which an electrophile starts the reaction and atoms add across a multiple bond, producing a more saturated product.

-That’s why alkenes work well as “starting molecules” in industry.
-The double bond acts as a reactive handle and can be changed into many different functional groups by addition.
+That double bond makes alkenes useful “starting molecules” in industry.
+It acts as a reactive handle and can be changed into many different functional groups by addition.

 Addition of halogens